polpielladev/polpiella.dev/src/pages/making-a-serverless-swift-function-with-fastly-and-upstash.md

 1. Navigate to the console.
 2. Click on the 'Create Database' button.
    ![A screenshot showing where the Create Database button in the Upstash console is located](/assets/posts/making-a-serverless-swift-function-with-fastly-and-upstash/create.webp)
 3. Give the database a name and select 'Global' as the deployment region.
-This will deploy the database to multiple regions.
+This will deploy the database to multiple regions around the world.
    ![A screenshot showing the database creation page with a name of url-shortener and the deployment region set to global](/assets/posts/making-a-serverless-swift-function-with-fastly-and-upstash/global.webp)

-Now that the database is ready, we can add an entry of key `newsletter` and value `https://polpiella.dev/newsletter` through Upstash's CLI by making a redis `SET` command:
+Now that the database is ready, we can add an entry of key `newsletter` and value `https://polpiella.dev/newsletter` through Upstash's CLI by using a redis `SET` command:
 ![A screenshot showing how to add a new entry with a key-value pair through Upstash's CLI view](/assets/posts/making-a-serverless-swift-function-with-fastly-and-upstash/set.webp)

 ## Environment variables